Why is leather maintenance important?

 Leather is a living material and it can dry out.
 Daily use also has an impact on the leather.
 For example pets on the leather sofa or chair.
 Denim can also stain leather.

 It is important to maintain your leather sofa properly, ideally a few times a year.
 By caring for and nourishing leather, you prevent your leather furniture from drying out.
 It ensures your expensive and beautiful leather furniture will last longer.

-Maintain leather with HG 4 in 1 for leather
+Maintain leather with HG 4 in 1 leather cleaner

 It is best to condition a leather sofa or chair with a special product.
-HG 4 in 1 for leather is the best way to maintain leather.
-HG 4 in 1 for leather is suitable for aniline and scumbled leather.
+HG 4 in 1 leather cleaner is the best way to maintain leather.
+HG 4 in 1 leather cleaner is suitable for aniline and scumbled leather.
 It cleans and nourishes the leather.

 Do you have a stain on the leather?
 You can use HG deep cleaner for leather to clean the leather.

-Follow the steps below for the correct use of HG 4 in 1 for leather.
+Follow the steps below for the correct use of HG 4 in 1 leather cleaner.

 - Grimy leather or leather that has been treated, should be cleaned thoroughly with HG deep cleaner for leather first.

 - Allow the cleaned surfaces to dry for 30 minutes.